jodavaho/kda-tools/README.md

 Then, you'll have to use the tools this package provides:

--  `kda-stretch` will stretch out the data in your journal into a stream.
-This is useful for piping into other programs or your own analysis.
-Use it like this: `cat journal.txt | kda-stretch` or `<journal.txt kda-stretch`.
+-  `kda-summary` will summarize your K, D, and A values (and the usual KDA metric) over the entire journal.
--  `kda-corr` the alpha (unstable, unreliable) version of some multi-variate regression that will tell you how well the KDAB spreads you're seeing are explained by your choices in equipment and friends.
+-  `kda-compare` the alpha (unstable, unreliable) version of some multi-variate hyothesis tests that will tell you if you're doing significantly differently with different loadouts.

 # Basics